Welcome Weekend Guidebook

 - Muslim Student Association

 - Ohio Northern Christian Apologetics

 - Ada Friends mentoring program

-- Worship Volunteers, Worship Bank, and Tech Team
+- Worship Volunteers, Worship Band, and Tech Team

 Outreach Teams: Gospel Ensemble, Son’s Rays (contemporary Christian music octet) and Northern Chimes (bell choir).

 Follow us on social Media: @onuchapel and @ONUChaplain on Twitter, ONU Chapel on Facebook

 The Office of Student Conduct is intended to help students work through any non-academic disciplinary issues that may arise during the course of their education at Ohio Northern University.
 The Office of Student Conduct is responsible for publishing the Student Handbook, which contains the Student Code of Conduct.
 The purpose of the Student Code of Conduct is to explain student rights and responsibilities as members of the Ohio Northern University community.
 The Code of Conduct is based upon the values contained in the University Mission Statement:

 Influenced by a unique history and an enduring affiliation with the United Methodist Church, Ohio Northern University’s mission is to provide a high quality learning environment that prepares students for success in their careers, service to their communities, the nation, and the world, and a lifetime of personal growth inspired by the higher values of truth, beauty, and goodness.
 The University’s distinctive academic program includes mutually supporting liberal and professional education components that integrate practice with theory, complemented by excellent co-curricular offerings that enrich the Northern experience.
 To fulfill this mission, faculty and staff engage with students so they can learn to think critically, creatively, and entrepreneurially, communicate effectively, gain practical experience, solve problems collaboratively, and act as ethical and responsible members of a global community.